 Our legislative efforts have secured a number of major policy victories, and our leadership has allowed us to strategically amplify the voices of Coloradans, especially those who have been historically left out.

-See our summary of the 2017 Colorado state legislative session, see what we’re working on this session, or catch up on key issues from past elections and sessions:
+See our summary of the 2018 Colorado state legislative session, see what we worked on this session, or catch up on key issues from past elections and sessions:

 + 2016 Election